Fort Alaqua |

 (St. Andrews State Park)

-Two 180-degree Panama-mount 155mm guns were once located here.
+Two 155mm guns on 180-degree Panama mounts were once located here.
 One mount still exists, converted to an observation deck in the park.
-One WWII building still exists.
+One WWII era building still exists.
+The park opened in 1951.

 (info provided by Bill Gaines of the Coast Defense Study Group)

 Spanish Fort San José de Vallardes (1701 - 1704) was first located near Beacon Hill on the mainland, with an outpost at the end of the spit of St. Joseph Peninsula.
-It was abandoned.
-The French then built Fort Crèvecouer, a stockade with four bastions, with 50 men, on the mainland near here in 1718, but were forced to leave by the Spanish, who then occupied the abandoned fort and built Presidio de San José (1719 - 1723), garrisoned by 12 men, at the end of the peninsula after Pensacola was captured by the French.
-Abandoned by the Spanish in 1723 who then returned to Pensacola.
+It was abandoned after attacks in the area by the British.
+A Spanish expedition in 1705 found the post deserted.
+The French then built Fort Crèvecouer, a stockade with four bastions, with 50 men, on the mainland near here in May 1718, but were forced to leave by the Spanish in August 1718, who then occupied the abandoned fort.
+The Spanish then built Presidio de San José (1719 - 1723), garrisoned by 12 men, at the end of the peninsula, after Pensacola was captured again by the French.
+Abandoned for good by the Spanish in 1723, who then returned to Pensacola.

 ¤¤¤ TEMPORARY HARBOR DEFENSES of PORT ST. JOE